shwina/cccl/docs/python/parallel.rst

 provide a way to represent sequences of data without needing to allocate memory for them.

-Here's an example showing how to use reduction with a :func:`CountingIterator <cuda.cccl.parallel.experimental.iterators.CountingIterator>` that generates a sequence of numbers starting from a specified value.
+Here's an example showing how to use reduction with a :func:`CountingIterator <cuda.parallel.iterators.CountingIterator>` that generates a sequence of numbers starting from a specified value.

 .. literalinclude:: ../../python/cuda_cccl/tests/parallel/examples/iterator/counting_iterator_basic.py